 Yakisoba is almost sold exclusively at Japanese matsuris.
 The smell of sizzling yakisoba in the air signifies that it is indeed the place to be at.
 Holding a plate of fresh yakisoba fresh from the pan whilst sitting down on the grass listening to live music is like heaven.

 Ancient Japan comes alive when you take your first bite of yakiimo.
-This Japanese street potato snack is hundreds of years old, and it is still enjoyed by the elderly and youths today.
+This potato-based Japanese snack is hundreds of years old, and it is still enjoyed by the elderly and youths today.

 Satsuma-imo, which is a particular type of Japanese sweet potato with golden filling, is baked over wood fire.
 The fire gives it a woody scent as you bite into the potato.
 The skin of yakiimo is pleasantly chewy and the potato flesh is pure fluffy goodness